JavaTurtle/Jibs/README.txt

 Shutdown
 	There is a menu point to exit the server.
-Keep in mind that this will disconnects all online player without warning, which probably they will find "surprising" at least.
+Keep in mind that this will disconnect all online player without warning, which probably they will find "surprising" at least.
 So I recommend to use the shutdown command instead.
 Only user with admin privileges can do so and you must grant users these rights in the database as there is no command in FIBS defined to do